 A 2004 tribute album featured artists such as Beck, Flaming Lips and Tom Waits.

-An extended version of this story will be available soon.
+An extended version of this story is available here.